c3ho/image-store/README.md

-Attempt for the backend challenge at Shopify
+Attempt for the 2020 backend challenge at Shopify

-The app uses DynamoDB, Express, NodeJS
+The app uses MongoDB, Express, NodeJS

+feel free to use the following routes:

+GET ROUTES
+'/images'